AlphaBravoCompany/ab-training-labs/container-bootcamp/section-13-labs/README.md

 ----

 ### Congrats!
 You have completed the Section 13 labs.
-You may now proceed with the rest of the course.
+You have now completed all labs in the AlphaBravo Container Bootcamp course.